Redesigning with purpose: a responsive web experience for a dog daycare struggling with branding, navigation, and a missing online booking system.

 Hard-to-access reviews

-Reviews are difficult to find and engage with.
-Users rely heavily on social proof from other pet owners - testimonials, ratings, and photos - but these need to be easily accessible on the homepage.
+Reviews were difficult to find and engage with.
+Users rely heavily on social proof - testimonials, ratings, and photos - but these need to be easy to reach on the homepage.

 "I need to book quickly and know my dog is in good hands without spending hours researching."